WondooSeo/Making_EIT_Data_with_EIDORS/README.md

 Language : Matlab R2021b

-> Upper version might be okay, but I warn you not to use the lower version.
+> Upper version might be okay, but without guarantee.
+However, I suggest you not to use the lower version.

 Add-on : Statistics and Machine Learning Toolbox / Simulink / Partial Differential Equation Toolbox / Image Processing Toolbox / Computer Vision Toolbox